At Fault for a Sideswipe Accident

 Seek Legal Guidance

-An experienced personal injury lawyer from Cochran, Kroll, & Associates, P.C. can review medical records, accident reports, photos, and videos of the crash to provide a clear picture of the case for insurers.
+An experienced personal injury lawyer from Cochran, Kroll, & Associates, P.C. can review medical bills, accident reports, photos, and videos of the crash to provide a clear picture of the case for insurers.

 They can use this information to determine fault in the accident and protect your rights to compensation.
 For instance, if the police report states the other driver was texting while driving at the time of the accident, your lawyer may need to subpoena their cell phone records to verify it.

 Our lawyers will help you file for personal injury protection (PIP) benefits.
-They can also file a third-party tort claim if your injuries result in serious impairment of bodily function, such as a dismemberment or spinal cord injury.
+They can also help you file a third-party tort claim if your injuries resulted in serious impairment of bodily function, such as a dismemberment or spinal cord injury.

-Your attorney can estimate accurate economic and non-economic damages, such as hospital bills, lost earnings, loss of enjoyment of life, and pain and suffering.
+Your legal team can estimate accurate economic and non-economic damages, such as hospital bills, lost earnings, loss of enjoyment of life, and pain and suffering.
 This ensures you don’t accept a settlement offer below your accident-related expenses.

-After experiencing a sideswipe accident, a personal injury lawyer from Cochran, Kroll, & Associates, P.C. can help you get the compensation you deserve.
+After experiencing a sideswipe accident, a Michigan car accident lawyer from Cochran, Kroll, & Associates, P.C. can help you get the compensation you deserve.
 If you are questioning who is at fault, we can evaluate the evidence to determine liability for your crash and take legal action against the driver who is at fault for a sideswipe accident.

 Our contingency fee basis means we only get paid if we win your case, so there is no financial risk to you to get started.
 Call our law firm today at 1-866-MICH-LAW and schedule your no-obligation, free case evaluation.